wso2/docs-open-banking/en/docs/learn/identifier-first.md

 of the user without using authentication information and uses that identity to control the authentication flow.

 You can implement identifier-first authentication using a custom local authenticator.
 For more information, see [Identifier-first Flow Handler](https://is.docs.wso2.com/en/latest/learn/identifier-first-flow-handler/#configuring-identifier-first-handler-in-the-login-flow).
 WSO2 Open Banking consists of an identifier-first authenticator by default.
-Configure Identifier-first authentication in two stages as given in the below instructions:
+Configure identifier-first authentication in two stages as given in the below instructions:

 - Before server start